Orlando Museums & Art Galleries

 The collection also includes Tiffany’s jewelry, pottery and paintings, plus exhibits of American art pottery, Art Nouveau furnishings and objects, late 19th- and 20th-century paintings, and more.
 You can even look forward to the restored, Byzantine-Romanesque chapel interior that Tiffany designed for the 1893 World’s Fair, as well as a nearly 6,000-square-foot, permanent exhibition of surviving art and architectural objects from Tiffany’s Laurelton Hall estate.

-Visit a collective of diverse art galleries under one roof at this unique venue in downtown Orlando.
+Visit a collective of diverse art galleries under one roof at CityArts, a unique venue in downtown Orlando that serves as the visual arts flagship of our Downtown Arts District.
 They feature a rotating selection of local and international works of art with new pieces being added monthly.
 Plus, admission is always free.

 The Mennello Museum of American Art